-It's really cool to supply our malt to E.C.
+Tyson Weaver of Bonsak Gårdsmalteri thinks it's great that a beer brewed with their malt exclusively goes all the way to the top in the bock category at European Beer Star Awards. - It's really cool to supply our malt to E.C.
 Dahls.
 They have long and big traditions here in Trøndelag, and sit deep in the heart of many.
 That E.C.
 Dahls with our malt managed to beat the Germans on their own hometurf, that have been doing this style for several hundred years, is just amazing.
 It shows that the usage of Norwegian raw materials has earned its place in global beer industry, says Weaver.

 Tyson Weaver and Bonsak Gårdsmalteri (Bonsak Malthouse) supplied four different kinds of malts for the brewing of Kong Vinter at E.C.
 Dahls Brewery.
 Photo: Astrid Moen Sund

 - The flavor of the malt comes from Trøndelag.
 The sun here is shining on the barley, it’s been malted there, the water comes from Jonsvatnet not far away, it is brewed here in Trondheim using the E.C.
 Dahls yeast, which is the same strain we’ve been using for over 75 years.
 It is really a ‘trøndersk’ beer.
 Even the label design is made by a local business, Lindell says.

 Kong Vinter is a malt-forward beer, which means you really taste the malt.
 For an IPA, for example, you would taste the hops, and the malt would take more of a backseat.
 The main flavor of the beer comes from the varieties of malt they’ve used.